 - Republishing data to make a direct, illustrative comparison with new findings may be allowed when the purpose of republication is not simply to expand or reinforce a line of argument but to allow for an explicit comparison that would be much harder for the reader to make otherwise.
 The amount of reuse should represent a small fraction of the total information presented in the paper.

 Republication of data for purposes as stated above must be clearly identified as such at the time of submission, and must be accompanied by a detailed scientific justification in the manuscript as well as in the cover letter to the editor.
 The editor will make the final decision as to whether the reuse of data is scientifically appropriate.
-Permissions from the copyright holder will be required at time of submission.
+Permission from the copyright holder to reproduce data or to redraw a figure will be required at time of submission.

-Material published by the author before submission in the following categories is considered prior publication: 1) articles published in any publication, even online-only, non-peer-reviewed publications, such as Nature Precedings or the physics arXiv (see exception below for the Journal of Neurophysiology); 2) articles, book chapters, and long abstracts containing original data in figures and tables, especially in proceedings publications as well as posters containing original data disseminated beyond meeting attendees, e.g., displayed in websites such as that maintained by F1000; 3) widely circulated, copyrighted, or archival reports, such as the technical reports of IBM, the preliminary reports of MIT, the institute reports of the US Army, or the internal reports of NASA.
+Material published or posted online by the author before submission*, including but not limited to the following categories is considered prior publication: 1) articles or parts of articles, published in any publication, whether in digital or print format; 2) articles posted to preprint servers, such as arXiv and bioRxiv; 3) articles, book chapters, and long abstracts containing original data in figures and tables, especially in proceedings publications; 4) posters containing original data disseminated beyond meeting attendees, e.g., displayed in websites such as that maintained by F1000.

-Authors with concerns about possible prior publication that does not fall clearly into one of these categories should contact the Director of Publications and forward the material for examination.
+Authors with concerns about possible prior publication that does not fall clearly into one of these categories should contact APS Permissions (email@example.com) and forward the material for examination.1

 Experiments Involving Animals or Humans

-In serious cases of fraud that result in retraction of the article, a retraction notice will be published in the journal and will be linked to the article in the online version.
-The online version will also be marked “retracted” with the retraction date.
+Corrigenda and retractions are published in the journal and are linked to the article in the online version.
+For retractions, the online version will be marked “retracted” with the retraction date.